-As part of the automatic spending cuts that went into effect earlier this spring, but just hitting the FAA this week all agency employees, including air traffic controllers, will lose one day of work every other week.
+As part of the automatic spending cuts that went into effect earlier this spring, just hitting the FAA this week, all agency employees will lose one day of work every other week.
 That means fewer controllers in the towers and fewer flights will be allowed to take off and land so the remaining employers aren’t overwhelmed.

 TMA and AchieveGlobal welcome you to join our free webinar to glimpse the revealing results of two recent worldwide studies on the customer’s experience with Director of Product Development, Craig Perrin.

 By: Barb Krantz Taylor Source: Talent Management Original Article Here are nine intangible elements of work that employees rank much higher than salary or perks on engagement surveys.
 Engaged employees perform at 100 percent of their ability, but the most highly engaged employees perform at 122 percent.
 This was an assertion made during a Towers […]

 And the “science of happiness at work” has big benefits for individuals too.
 If you’re really happy at work, you’ll solve problems faster, be more creative, adapt fastest to change, receive better feedback, get promoted quicker and earn more over the long-term.

 For leaders of any kind — managers, supervisors, business owners, coaches, teachers, or parents — the lesson in this story is key to understanding what might motivate someone to take action….
 When you find ways to communicate with people about issues bigger and more emotional to them — to them is the key point here — they will move to action to accomplish the goal.